Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 c.The user is presented with a HERE link to the contact page so they can ask any further questions or book any dates.

- ###.I want to be able to see what past users of this company thought of the experience.
+ ### I want to be able to see what past users of this company thought of the experience.

 a.On the Home Page the user can see previous testimonials from past clients.

- ###.I want to know how to contact the business to discuss needs and availability.
+ ### I want to know how to contact the business to discuss needs and availability.

 a.Within the navigation bar there is a link to the contact page so users can contact the business.